Leukocyte Adhesion Deficiency

 Developmental delay is common in type 2.

-Treatment is with prophylactic antibiotics, often given continuously (usually trimethoprim/sulfamethoxazole).
+Treatment of LAD is with prophylactic antibiotics, often given continuously (usually trimethoprim/sulfamethoxazole).
 Granulocyte transfusions can also help.

 For patients with type II, correcting the underlying defect with fucose supplementation should be tried.

 Patients with mild or moderate disease can survive into young adulthood.
-Most patients with severe disease die by age 5 unless treated successfully with bone marrow transplantation.
+Most patients with severe disease die by age 5 unless treated successfully with hematopoietic stem cell transplantation.

 trimethoprimNo US brand name